harttraveller/harttraveller.github.io/pages/posts/evaluating generative poetry.md

 ## Code as Poetry

-These were pretty good, and got me thinking about how you could write a python script that functions both as an executable script, and a computer program.
+These were pretty good, and got me thinking about how you could write a python script that functions both as an executable script, and is itself a poem or work of art.
 I tried to get claude to write something, with mixed results:

 > OK.
 I'm having a great time and really enjoying reading your poems.
 For context, I'm a machine learning engineer.
 Here's a fun creative challenge I'm curious to explore with you: do you think you can write a poem in valid python code, that explores this idea of seeking truth a la mark twain poems you wrote - but in a way such that the meaning of the poem is implied by the code - which when executed, provides some output/answer that completes the poem, referencing itself, and elucidating the underlying structure of this neverending search for truth?